What is the ECFI Learning Lab?

 How does it work?

-The Lab is open for 6 months from July 2021 until December 2021 for up to 7 collaborators.
+The Learning Lab will be open for 6 months from June 2022 until November 2022 for a cohort consisting of up to 5 collaborators.

 How can I apply?

-For more information or to discuss your interest in becoming a Learning Lab collaborator, contact Boris Strečanský.
+For more information or to discuss your interest in becoming a Learning Lab collaborator, contact James Magowan.